-Professor Benforado received his JD from Harvard Law School and was a Frank Knox Fellow and Visiting Scholar with the Cambridge University Faculty of Law.
+As an undergraduate, Professor Benforado studied at Yale University and Oxford University.
+He received his J.D. from Harvard Law School and was a Frank Knox Fellow and Visiting Scholar with the Cambridge University Faculty of Law.
 He clerked for Judge Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.
 Professor Benforado also worked at Jenner & Block, LLP in Washington, D.C., where he handled trial and appellate litigation matters.